MicrosoftDocs/dynamics365smb-docs/business-central/suggest-number-series-copilot.md

 After you enter your prompt and choose **Generate**, Copilot creates proposals for one or more number series.
 You can review the proposals in the **No. Series Proposals** view.
 You can remove the proposals that you don't like, and edit the ones you do.
 When you're ready, you can choose **Keep it** to add or update a proposal.
 In addition, Copilot updates various setup pages with the number series you decided to keep.

+## Examples of prompts

+- Create contract credit memo no series.
+Make sure it includes last two digits of current year.

+   Create a single number series with a "twist" of including a year in it.
+For accountants, including a year on numbers for posted documents can make it easier to find hard copies in folders.
+- Set up contract credit memo number series in the service management module for the next year.

+   Maintain number series and prepare for next year.

+- Create numbers series for the new company.
+Make sure all posted documents contain the last to digits of the current year in their number series.

+   Create and set up number series in a completely empty company.
+This is where Copilot can save your hours, or even days, in new implementations.

 ## See also

 [FAQ for Suggest Number Series with Copilot (preview)](faq-suggest-number-series-with-copilot.md)